ejb/highcharts-tutorial/tutorial.md

 You can use any CSS-compatible colour, like `rgb(178, 55, 233)` or `hsl(132, 94%, 39%)`.
 [More info on colours here](http://api.highcharts.com/highcharts#colors).

+### 2. Use a shared tooltip for all three lines

-2. A "shared tooltip" is easy to configure.
+A "shared tooltip" is easy to configure.
 Just add this to your configuration object.
 Be careful with commas - you may need to add one before and/or after, depending on where you place it in your code.

 ```js
 tooltip: {